grafi-tt/sayhisort/README.md

 Its overhead heavily depends on input data.
 If the data has unique keys slightly less that 2√N, it performs worst.

-It's hard to eliminate the bottleneck with no pre-allocated buffer, so marginal performance drop is observed.
-While Sayhisort's performance is still not bad, it isn't the fastest on `RandomSqrtKey` benchmark.
+It's hard to eliminate the bottleneck without a pre-allocated buffer, so marginal performance drop is observed.
+Thus SayhiSort isn't the fastest on `RandomSqrtKey` benchmark, while its performance is still not that bad.

 ### Sorting blocks

 It takes quite noticeable time.

-Each of two sequences to merge, those length is len, are divided at most `sqrt(len) / sqrt(2)` blocks.
-The blocks are merged in-place by the algorithm based on selection-sort.
-The merge algorithm is similar to basic one used in merge sort, but it uses selection sort to search the smallest block in the left sequence.
+When two sequences are merged, each sequence is divided to approximately `sqrt(len) / 2` blocks, where `len` is the sum length of two sequences.
+The blocks are merged in-place.
+The merge algorithm is similar to basic merge sort, but it uses selection sort to search the smallest block in the left sequence.

-The algorithm is quite basic on block merge sort.
+This algorithm is quite basic in block merge sort.
 Though some micro-optimizations were tried, the result had been inconclusive.
-Seemingly complex code is harmful due to register pressure.
 At now there is no idea for further speed-up.

 ### Merging blocks

 It's the most time-consuming routine.

-For the case data buffer is available, basically textbook merge algorithm is used.
+In the case data buffer is available, basically textbook merge algorithm is used.
 Current implementation applies [cross merge](https://github.com/scandum/quadsort#cross-merge) technique for optimization.

 Some adaptive merge logic can significantly improve performance, since the length of two sequences `xs` and `ys` can differ.
 Depending on data, `ys` can be much longer than `xs`.